spaceandtimelabs/sxt-proof-of-sql/crates/proof-of-sql/utils/generate-parameters/README.md

 cargo run --release -- --mode  pv --nu 4
 ```

-## <a name="contact"></a>📧 Contact

-For questions on this repository, please file an issue or reach out to the maintainers and we will reply in earnest.

 ## <a name="additional-resources"></a>📚 Additional Resources

 - [Dory: Efficient, Transparent arguments for Generalised Inner Products and Polynomial Commitments](https://eprint.iacr.org/2020/1274)